COVID Didn’t Kill the Gay Scene. But It May Change It.

 There is an ugly element of privilege to this behavior, and even worse, it goes against every public health guideline.
 With restrictions prematurely loosening in many states, we’re experiencing a resurgence in cases nationwide.
 Now is not the time to let up.

 That’s where harm reduction strategies come into play.
-The HIV/AIDS crisis taught us the futility of abstinence-only messaging, and dangers of stigmatizing pleasure.
-With that in mind, Keuroghlian says it’s important to focus on risk mitigation techniques, and recognize most people are going to negotiate their own rules.
+The HIV/AIDS crisis taught us the futility of abstinence-only messaging, and the dangers of stigmatizing pleasure.
+With that in mind, Keuroghlian says it’s important to focus on risk-mitigation techniques, and recognize most people are going to negotiate their own rules.
 “There’s a level of flexibility and cultural humility that we as clinicians need to have,” he said.

 Virtual raves and events are one way to keep the party safe, and throughout COVID, we’ve seen DJs take their sets to the digital space.
 On the positive side, online parties are far more accessible, allowing all members of the community to partake in the debauchery.
 Even when COVID subsides, it’s possible venues could still stream their drag competitions and burlesque shows online--creating a hybrid model.
 The end result would be a more inclusive nightlife scene, and that’s good for everybody.